DesperatePeter/starsector-advanced-weapon-control/README.md

 I opted to limit this feature to the Command UI only, as I want to prevent this from happening accidentally.

+Note: Switching ships will reset the firing modes.

 ## Fire Modes ##

 Mode | Description | Notes | Affected by Custom AI | Suitable Weapon Example